-- aircraft electronic, mechanical or structural systems and equipment
+- aircrafts' electronic, mechanical and structural systems and equipment

 - how aircraft fly (aerodynamics) and how different materials react during flight

-- maintenance requirements of the aircraft they are servicing
+- the maintenance requirements of the aircraft they are servicing

 - approved repair techniques and procedures

-- safe work practices and aeronautical safety rules, regulations and methods.
+- safe work practices and aviation safety rules and regulations.

 Aircraft maintenance engineers:

-- usually work regular business hours, but may have to be on call or do shift work including long hours, evenings and weekends
+- usually work shifts, and may have to be on call during evenings and weekends

 - work in hangars or workshops, and on airfields

-- may travel around New Zealand or overseas to diagnose faults and test repairs.
+- may travel around New Zealand or overseas.

 What's the job really like?